 Amber Dawn Tutwiler received her MFA from Florida Atlantic University (2017).
 Originally from South Florida, she is a hybrid maker who works across painting, sculpture, audio, and installation.
 Her research involves the intersection between the body, narrative, and ephemerality.
-Amber is currently an artist-in-residence at the Armory Art Center.
+Amber was an artist-in-residence at the Armory Art Center.

 Clarence “Skip” Measelle has been featured in over 100 gallery and museum exhibitions, competitions, group shows, and solo shows throughout the US.
 He is best known for his work in photorealism and abstract illusionism. www.measelleart.com.